ggandor/lightspeed.nvim/README.md

 (In any case, I humbly suggest mapping `<C-w>h/j/k/l` to `<A-h/j/k/l>` first, if you have not done that already.)

-## ❕ Goals and non-goals

-Lightspeed aims to do one thing in a close to perfect manner, that is, helping to reach visible targets, while requiring minimal mental effort to operate: every design decision has been made with this goal in mind.
-That means, it is not intended to be a general search tool, and neither an EasyMotion-like plugin offering a bunch of different commands for specific kinds of targets (lines, word beginnings, 3rd-column-form-the-right-of-EOL-modulo-7).
-Still, I'm eager to include any cool idea, if it (1) does not complicate the interface and usage in significant ways, and (2) makes navigation actually faster.

 ## 🌜 Contributing

 Every contribution is very welcome, be it a bug report, fix, or just a